Matt Warshaw: Career

 His 2003 work, Mavericks: The Story of Big-Wave Surfing, sold over 35,000 copies and was released in a second edition in 2005.

-Notable for his archival scholarly rigor and "brazenly incisive prose," Warshaw has long been noted by fellow surf journalists and writers as a foremost popular historical authority on the subject of surfing.

 Longtime The New Yorker staff writer and 2016 Pulitzer prize winner in the «Biography and Memoir» category William Finnegan wrote the foreword to the 2005 print edition of The Encyclopedia of Surfing.
 Chapter Eight of Finnegan's Pulitzer-winning Barbarian Days discusses a specific stretch of Northern California beach that he and Warshaw both frequented at different points in their lives, before the area was hopelessly crowded.
 Journalists such as STAB magazine co-founder Derek Rielly regularly praises Warshaw in print.

 Warshaw has mentored numerous young journalists, placing writers on the Surfer editorial staff and connecting independent authors with editors and surfing personalities for their investigative work.
 He is known for his generosity with information and willingness to share research material with university researchers and academics and his work is regularly cited and acknowledged by international scholars publishing about surfing.
 Also a bibliophile and collector, Warshaw is reputed to hold one of the largest private archives of surf-related publications, media, and memorabilia in the world.

 In spite of his renown, Warshaw has publicly and humorously decried the difficulty of earning a living through writing about surfing.
 He once remarked, "I've written strictly about surfing because I feel the most secure when I know that I've got the most information available on a subject.
 That's what allows me to write with confidence.
 I don't call it important, but I do realize that I'm doing it, and nobody else is, and that's gratifying.
 I invented a nice, low-paying career for myself (laughter)."